MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/13-implement-transitions-in-tsql.md

 9. To prove the query is blocked by the transaction, highlight and run the COMMIT TRANSACTION; statement in the other window.

-10. Switch back to the SELECT COUNT(*)`query, and verify that it completesand returns the correct number of customers.
+10. Switch back to the SELECT COUNT(*)`query, and verify that it completes and returns the correct number of customers.

 ## Change how concurrency is handled on a database